BlauGroup/RNMC/Installation.md

 RNMC depends on [GSL](https://www.gnu.org/software/gsl/) for pseudo random number generation and [sqlite](https://www.sqlite.org/index.html) for the database interfaces.

 ## Makefile

-Inside RNMC is a main makefile which can be used for GMC, NPMC, LGMC, or testing.
-Alternatively there are individual makefiles inside each folder.
+On a machine with system versions of GSL and sqlite, the executables can be built with a makefile.
+The executables are placed inside the `GMC`, `NPMC`, or `LGMC` folders.

 For GMC, NPMC and LGMC: